 “Additional layers of regulation are seldom a positive,” Shields wrote, and if AIG is designated a potential risk, the immediate effect may be that “regulators would prefer more capital to less, likely limiting AIG’s share repurchase and eventual dividend-paying ability.”

-MetLife Inc. (MET) and Prudential Financial Inc. (PRU), the two largest U.S. life insurers, have questioned the need for increased U.S. oversight.
+MetLife Inc. (MET:US) and Prudential Financial Inc. (PRU:US), the two largest U.S. life insurers, have questioned the need for increased U.S. oversight.
 Insurers are mostly overseen by regulators at the state level.
 The two companies have said that bank rules may not be a good fit for life insurers, which often retain policyholder funds for decades before paying benefits and may be less vulnerable to client withdrawals.

 MetLife and Prudential, which were among the largest financial firms in the U.S. to avoid bailouts, “have an argument that they didn’t cause” the credit crisis, said Lawrence Kaplan, a bank regulatory attorney at Paul Hastings LLP in Washington.
 For regulators, “it’s not the last crisis, it’s the next crisis, and making sure someone is watching over.”